Türkmenabat International Airport: New airport

-In 2013 construction started on a new airport complex south of downtown Turkmenabat.
+In 2013 construction started on a new airport complex south of downtown Türkmenabat.
 The ceremony of laying the first stone on 14 February 2013 was attended by President of Ukraine Viktor Yanukovych and President of Turkmenistan Gurbanguly Berdimuhamedov.

 Final construction was carried out by the Turkmen private construction firm Gündogdy, a member of the Union of Industrialists and Entrepreneurs of Turkmenistan.
 The passenger terminal building occupies 37 thousand square meters.

 On 26 February 2018, the opening ceremony of the new airport took place, which President of Turkmenistan Gurbanguly Berdimuhamedow attended.
 The capacity of the airport complex is 500 passengers per hour.
 The runway is 3800 meters long and 65 meters wide, and is equipped with modern light-signal and meteorological systems.
 The airport is capable of accepting any type of aircraft.
 The airport cargo terminal is designed to handle 200 thousand tons of cargo per year.
 A centralized refueling station allows service of several aircraft simultaneously.

 The airport passenger terminal, the roof of which is shaped in an octagonal "star of Oguz Han", covers an area of more than 12 thousand square meters, and is noted in the Guinness Book of Records as the largest star-shaped building in the world.